National Association of Legislative Information Technology ByLaws and Standing Orders

 d.
 Represent the Association on the NCSL Legislative Staff Coordinating Committee during the term of office;

 e.
-Submit to the NCSL Vice-President recommendations for appointments to each of the NCSL committees, subcommittees, task forces, etc., involved in activities related to the purpose of this Association;
+Submit to the NCSL Staff Chair recommendations for appointments to each of the Legislatlve Staff Coordinating Committee committees, subcommittees, task forces, etc., involved in activities related to the purpose of this Association;

 f.
-Work with the NCSL staff contact in planning the Association programs and activities for the NCSL annual meeting;
+Work with the NCSL staff liaison in planning the Association programs and activities for the NCSL Legislative Summit;

 g.
 Accept financial donations and pledges upon approval of the Executive Committee and NCSL;